roadrunner-server/roadrunner-docs/intro/install.md

 > 64bit version of PHP is required.

 #### Building RoadRunner
-RoadRunner can be compiled on Linux, OSX, Windows and other 64 bit environments as the only requirement is Go 1.11.
+RoadRunner can be compiled on Linux, OSX, Windows and other 64 bit environments as the only requirement are **Go 1.12**.

 To get all needed dependencies: